-Appendix F HP ASCII CHARACTER SET The Hewlett-Packard Distributed Systems Network (HP-DSN) is a combination of hardware and software products that make it possible for Hewlett-Packard computer systems to communicate with one another, and with IBM mainframes as well.
+Hewlett-Packard's AdvanceNet is a combination of hardware and software products that make it possible for Hewlett-Packard computer systems to communicate with one another, and with IBM mainframes as well.
 The connections can be made over hardwired lines, and/or over the public telephone facility, and/or across Public Data Networks (PDNs), in any mixture.
 This capability, coupled with our proven remote entry capability to IBM computer systems, provides a total solution to large-company electronic data processing (EDP) needs.

-Within the realm of HP-DSN is the software subsystem that accomplishes HP computer-to-HP computer communication over these connecting lines.
-This software subsystem is called DSN/Distributed Systems (DSN/DS).
+Within the realm of AdvanceNet is the software subsystem that accomplishes HP computer-to-HP computer communication over these connecting lines.
+This software subsystem is the DS Network Services product, DS/3000.

-This manual describes how an HP 3000 user can communicate with an HP 1000 computer by establishing a communications link using DSN/DS.
+This manual describes how an HP 3000 user can communicate with an HP 1000 computer by establishing a communications link using DS/3000.
 Since each of these computers perform functionally different data processing tasks, their association in a network provides you with the benefits of their combined capabilities.

-Once the communications link is established, DSN/DS allows you to:
+Once the communications link is established, DS/3000 allows you to: